IvySMac/portfolio/README.md

 ## Credits

-Fade in on page load effect - <a href="https://www.geeksforgeeks.org/how-to-create-fade-in-effect-on-page-load-using-css/">Sayantanm19</a> on GeeksforGeeks
+Fade In effect - <a href="https://www.geeksforgeeks.org/how-to-create-fade-in-effect-on-page-load-using-css/">Sayantanm19</a> on GeeksforGeeks

+Form Spark Contact Form - Tutorial by <a href="https://www.youtube.com/watch?v=T3NHNuD60h4&ab_channel=codebubb">codebubb</a> on Youtube

+Rotate CSS - <a href="https://thebrandsmen.com/css-image-hover-effects/">Brandsmen</a>

+GitHub Logo - <a href="https://www.vecteezy.com/vector-art/17119660-github-logo-git-hub-icon-with-text-on-white-and-black-background">Raazi Muhammed K</a> on Vecteezy

+LinkedIn Logo - <a href="https://www.vecteezy.com/png/18930587-linkedin-logo-png-linkedin-icon-transparent-png">logoking</a> on Vecteezy

+All other assets are drawn and created by me <3